 Myth Busted – Consume 100% Stevia products freely in moderation.

 Is real sugar all that bad?

 Personally, I am a believer in real food.
 I would rather consume less of something real and savor it, then consume a lot of something fake.
 Generally speaking, it is also better for our bodies.
 That being said, my preference when it comes to artificial sweeteners vs. real sugar, is to consume real sugar in moderation.
 That is what I recommend to others as well.
-As Americans we should keep our sugar intake below 40 grams a day of added sugars (those which do not naturally occur in a food), or 4 teaspoons.
-Of course many people, especially diabetics have to be much more vigilant in their sugar intake, or lack there of.
-In cases when artificial sweeteners are a must, I highly recommend using Stevia.
+In cases when artificial sweeteners are desired, I highly recommend using Stevia.

 Later this week keep your eye out for the final installment of Myth Busters on popular “superfoods”.
 Also, if you haven’t yet, check out the first two Myth Buster Posts that are causing a buzz: High-Fructose Corn Syrup & Gluten-Free and hCG Diets.

 - Bouchez, C. WebMD: Dietitians Say Splenda is Not the Same as Sugar.
 Retrieved from http://www.webmd.com/diet/news/20050216/dietitians-say-splenda-not-same-as-sugar.